7Backwards/Forcasty/README.md

 - Logging using os_log
 - Unit test to make sure the json decoding is working as expected
 - Localization with support for Portuguese and English
-- UserDefaults to save the Api key
+- Api Key stored in UserDefaults for privacy concerns

 ## Project structure